PurpleSpy/ImageColorChannelSplitter/README.md

 Z0 pulls up colorpicker to grab color for colorshift

+k0-100% opacity of the layers in rotational blur, usually smaller with more layers

+Kx X is the layers of the image built up during rotational blur, not unlike a double exposure of the same image, this is X exposures

+vx X is the variance of rotation in rotation blur, randomly images drawn between 0-X rotation

+Vx% is the x postion of the rotational blur pivot point, measured as x% of image width, example dead center is V50% y50%

+yx% is the y postion of the rotational blur pivot point, measured as y% of image height, example dead center is V50% y50%

+Yx X is the layers of the image built up during distortion blur, not unlike a double exposure of the same image, this is X exposures

+j0-100% opacity of the layers in distorion blur, usually smaller with more layers

+Jx X is the variance of pixeldraw in distortion blur, randomly images drawn between 0-X on the x and y axis

 [argument files]

 Argument files are just a list of files in a text file, so it would be file,url,or directory then return one per line, no options or command modifiers can be specified argument file